biglocalnews/court-scraper/README.rst

 The `court-scraper` package provides a Python library and command-line tool that help search for and download case information from local court system websites in the United States.
-This library primarily focuses on supporting the ability to search for county-level court data by case number and date range.
+This library primarily focuses on supporting the ability to scrape county-level court data by case number and date range.

 * Documentation: http://court-scraper.readthedocs.io/en/latest/
 * GitHub: https://github.com/biglocalnews/court-scraper